-Max is a licensed resident in counseling for Virginia, and holds a Master’s degree in Clinical Mental Health Counseling.
+Max is a resident in counseling in Virginia.
+They hold a Master’s degree in Clinical Mental Health Counseling.
 Through the SOAR Program, Max provides virtual services to children, adults of all ages, couples, and families.
 Max is passionate about providing all clients with individualized care that is affirming, non-pathologizing, anti-oppressive, trauma-informed, and strengths-based.

 Max has two years of experience in community-based work.
 They have supported individuals and families with a range of backgrounds and a variety of presenting needs, including anxiety, depression, PTSD, BPD, relationship struggles, parenting, systemic oppression, chronic illness, internalized fatphobia, grief, suicidality, self-harm, substance misuse, and religious/spiritual reconstruction.
 Prior to working in a community-based setting, Max worked for two years as a direct support professional for autistic children and intellectually disabled adults.